-Jessica and I chose the Sofitel Private Island again and here’s why.
+Jessica and I chose the Sofitel Private Island again, and here’s why.
 First off, we prefer a more intimate resort experience.
-The Sofitel Private Island has only 20 luxury overwater bungalows and 11 island villas.
-This means no long distance hikes from your bungalow to the main dining or activity area of your resort.
-If you’ve checked out reviews on TripAdvisor you’ve might have seen people complain about the distance they need to travel in order to get to their room.
-Thats not a problem at the Sofitel.
+The Private Island has only 20 luxury overwater bungalows and 11 island villas.
+This means no long-distance hikes from your bungalow to your resort’s main dining or activity area.
+If you’ve checked out TripAdvisor reviews, you might have seen people complain about the distance they need to travel to get to their room.
+That’s not a problem at the Sofitel.

-The Sofitel Private Island has a free daily boat transfer to their sister hotel, the Sofitel Marara Beach Resort.
-Day and night, all you need to do is walk to the dock and there is a boat waiting to take you on a 5 minute transfer to the main island.
-This is a great convenience because once you get to the main land, there are multiple restaurants, shops, and a market all within walking distance.
-The most popular beach in Bora Bora, Matira beach is also just 20 minute walk away.
+The Sofitel Private Island has a free daily boat transfer to its sister hotel, the Sofitel Marara Beach Resort.
+Day and night, all you need to do is walk to the dock, and there is a boat waiting to take you on a 5-minute transfer to the main island.
+This is a great convenience because once you get to the mainland, there are multiple restaurants, shops, and a market, all within walking distance.
+The most popular beach in Bora Bora, Matira beach, is also just 20 minute’s walk away.

-Daily breakfast is served at the Sofitel Private Island in the large hut which you can see above.
-This is also called the Manu Tuki restaurant which serves lunch and dinner.
-The staff is incredibly friendly and because the resort is not too big, they often know your name within the first day.
-Its a nice touch and makes you feel like you are more than just a room number.
+Daily breakfast is served at the Sofitel Private Island in the large hut, which you can see above.
+This is also called the Manu Tuki restaurant, which serves lunch and dinner.
+The staff is incredibly friendly, and because the resort is not too big, they often know your name on the first day.
+It’s a nice touch and makes you feel like you are more than just a room number.

 Most of the resort properties in Bora Bora are flat such as the outer motu surrounding the main island.
 The Sofitel Private Island is very unique in that the Island has a pretty decent hill which is excellent for viewing.

 Following the trail up the hill leads you to an area with 360-degree views.
 This spot is often popular around sunset, with couples sitting in lounge chairs and toasting champagne to the sun.